Hi, I’m Joanne Tracey and I’m an author. I write contemporary women’s fiction – or what some term “chick lit”. You can find my books here.

-A couple of years I published a book titled Wish You Were Here.
+A few years ago I published a book titled Wish You Were Here.
 The leading lady in that book was a character named Maxine (Max) Henderson.
 Max lived in a (fictional) village in The Cotswolds called Brookford.

 Max worked in a nursery in Brookford – one of those ones that sell gifts as well as plants, with a little local produce on the side.
 She took what was in season and wrote a monthly newsletter for the shop – what to plant, what to harvest, and what to do with it.
 It was a kitchen diary of sorts, detailing what she’d been baking or cooking from the ingredients available – seasonal home cooking at it’s absolute best.

-Max now lives in Queenstown and is still baking, but through her, I’ve discovered a love for writing about food – so much that my new novel, Happy Ever After, also falls firmly into foodie lit territory.
-This time though, food and family are closely intertwined.
+Max now lives in Queenstown and is still baking, but through her, I’ve discovered a love for writing about food – so much that the next novel, Happy Ever After, also fell firmly into foodie lit territory.
+This time though, food and family were closely intertwined.

 I hope that you’ll join me.